gloryjain/Onu-Invest-with-friends/README.md

 # Why?

-The earlier you start investing, the better.  _(fill in info from better inveseting her)_
+The earlier you start investing, the better.

 However, millenials are investing [less than previous generations](http://www.businessinsider.com/why-so-few-millennials-invest-in-the-stock-market-2016-7).
 So, the question is, how can we make it easier for students to invest?